-This Code is designed primarily as a framework for self-regulation.
-With this in mind, ICC/ESOMAR recommend the worldwide use of the Code, which intends to fulfill the following objectives:
+The Code is designed primarily as a framework for self-regulation.
+With this in mind, ICC/ESOMAR recommend the worldwide use of the Code, which intends to fulfil the following objectives:

 To set out the ethical rules which market researchers shall follow;

 To enhance the public’s confidence in market research by emphasising the rights and safeguards to which they are entitled under this Code;